About Dorothy Dalton

 That might be why.
 And I think this brings us to another point, we have all this tech, right?
 We're having people work remotely but how well the managers and supervisors are trained to manage remote teams and the other area using tech on a daily basis, it's a great place for miscommunication, so there’s a stat like over 70% of emails are misunderstood, in particular when you're using Slack or you're using Whatsapp groups or whatever, they can be misunderstood.

-A colleague of mine here in Belgium said, using Emojis to show intent that shows you’re moved but honestly, I’ve done that myself.
-I pushed the wrong emoji, and so instead of saying I’m really saddened, just a point of view, it’s being a laughing out loud one.
+A colleague of mine here in Belgium said, using Emojis to show intent that shows you're moved but honestly, I've done that myself.
+I pushed the wrong emoji, and so instead of saying I'm really saddened, just a point of view, it's being a laughing out loud one.
 So I think that you've got to be very careful and you've got to be very mindful of the way you communicate.

 There're a lot of organizations that are not trained to bring people in different regions or even in the same town and when you want people to put the cameras on, some people aren't happy in front of the camera, but now this zoom thing has a touch-up appearance, that's even better.